Rakovník: Economy

 The Rakovník Brewery was founded in 1454.
 It is one of the oldest breweries in the country.
 The beers are marketed under the brand Bakalář.

 In 1875, Otta's soap factory was opened.
-It was later called "Rakona" and today it is owned by Procter & Gamble.
+It was later called Rakona and is today owned by Procter & Gamble.

-In 1883, a ceramic factory was established, known as Rakovnické keramické závody (Rakovník Ceramic Plants).
+In 1883, a ceramic factory was established, known as Rakovnické keramické závody ('Rakovník ceramic plants').
 Today the brand is owned by Lasselsberger and it is the biggest producer of sanitary ware in the country.

 The area near Rakovník was known for shale mining.
 Mining started in 1919 and ceased in 2018.
 The reason for the cessation of mining was primarily the obsolescence of technologies that did not meet legislative requirements, which made further mining unprofitable.
 However, an estimated 12 million tonnes of shale remained underground.

 Transport

 Rakovník is the terminus and start of railway lines heading from Prague, Kladno, Beroun, Osek, Žlutice, Bečov nad Teplou and Blatno.